Getting Around The Yucatan

 1. Take Rental Car to Chiquila.

 Renting a vehicle may be the most convenient choice depending on how much exploring you plan to do on your own.
 It is an easy and affordable option.
 You can rent a car from the Cancun airport and drive to Chiquila in just under two hours.
 We recommend booking your car here for the best prices.
-Most rental companies are just past customs and average $13-17/day.
+Most rental companies are just past customs and average $20 per day, plus the cost of insurance.
 There is a parking lot that costs around $5 a day at the Chiquila dock with 24/7 surveillance.

 2. Take ferry to Holbox (see below)